Best Tools and Apps for Freelancers on the Road

 This might even happen in a single day.

 If this variety-rich workplace environment has you nodding your head, then being able to track and meet each appointment in a timely way is important.
-And it means being able to check your schedule, navigate and find a park easily.
+It means being able to check your schedule, navigate and find a park easily.
 Luckily, most modern cars now make this simple.

 There are a few reasons why you might want to dump Google Maps for Waze.
 These include the way it shows you affordable petrol along your route, shares updates from other Waze users nearby and finds car parking close to your destination.